Welcome to the Silver Ghost Casting Club!

 Hiro Masaki、東京

-The trout in David’s lake were just as impressive.
-They averaged around 26 inches, and having never encountered anglers, they rose eagerly to damselflies.
+The wild trout in David’s lake were much the same.
+Averaging around 26 inches in length, they knew nothing of anglers.
+Unburdened by caution, they rose eagerly and without hesitation to a damsel fly.
 That lake reminded me of a side of America I wouldn’t have known without David—the beauty, the scale, the generosity of its landscapes and people.

 And at the very beginning, there was Ken Sawada—a genius who mastered the art of fly fishing.
 I met him when I was thirteen, and he lit the spark that started it all.